1 What Are the Platform Capabilities of the Mendix App Store?

 The Mendix Platform is integrated with the Mendix App Store, which is full of items built by both Mendix and the Mendix community.
 There is a Public App Store for apps and application components, and a Private App Store where companies can internally share apps and application components.

-The App Store is fully integrated in both the Web and Desktop Modelers.
+The App Store is fully integrated in both Mendix Studio Pro and Mendix Studio.
 Users can directly search for and implement reusable components in their applications.

 For more information, see App Store Overview in the Mendix documentation.